 Just as everyone is different, every personal loan is also different.
 The amount you can borrow will depend on your individual life circumstances, including your income, expenses and other debts.

 Take the time to work out how much you can afford to pay each month on top of your current expenses.
 You can crunch the numbers on this useful calculator on the MoneySmart website.

-Remember, every time you apply for credit (including credit cards, personal loans and personal loans) it affects your credit score.
+Remember, every time you apply for credit (including credit cards and personal loans) it affects your credit score.
 Find out which lenders are likely to approve your loan before you submit an application to prevent a black mark on your credit report.
 You can do this by contacting the lender to make an initial enquiry, rather than submitting a full application.

 When considering your application, lenders will take into account: